-In the State of Florida, a man become’s a legally recognized father in one of two ways; through marriage to the mother prior to the birth of the child or through a Paternity Order from the Court.
+In the State of Florida, a man become’s a legally recognized father in one of two ways; through marriage to the mother prior to the birth of the child, by both parties signing the birth certificate in the hospital, an acknowledgment of paternity or through a Paternity Order from the Court.

 In cases of divorce, the husband is presumed to be the father of the children of the marriage.
 This presumption is rebuttable, which means that the assumption of a husband’s fatherhood can be overcome by evidence that the husband is not the father and if it is in the best interest of the child.